ericsj11/Litium-TextOption-Importer/README.md

 # Litium TextOption Importer

 An Importer and Exporter for [Litiums E-Commerce Platform](https://www.litium.com/) to create and update TextOptions fields for all Areas.
-(Mulitlanguage Export is not supported) (Litium 8 compatible)
+(MulitLanguage Export is not supported yet) (Litium 8 compatible)
 ![Import UI](/TextOptionImporter.PNG)